 From real-time fraud detection, financial services, and multi-player games, to online social networking, Confluent lets you focus on deriving business value from your data rather than worrying about the underlying mechanics of how data is streamed, integrated, stored, and connected at scale.

-Built by the original creators of Apache Kafka, Confluent takes Kafka's stream processing technology to a fully managed, fully automated data streaming platform.
-Easily connect 120+ data sources with enterprise grade security, reliability, and scalability.
-Stream data across any cloud, multi-cloud, or serverless infrastructure in minutes.
+Built by the original creators of Apache Kafka, Confluent takes Kafka's stream processing technology to a fully managed, multi-cloud data streaming platform.
+Easily connect 120+ data sources with enterprise grade security, performance, and scalability.
+Stream data across any infrastructure in minutes.